Skip to Section: Mentorship Program | Internship Program | Professional Designations| | RMI Scholarship Application

 - At least 150 hours of work for 3 hours credit and at least 300 hours of work for 6 hours credit.

 You should make every effort to find your own position at the beginning of the semester before you wish to intern for credit.
 Internship opportunity information sent to the department will be posted to the RMININFO listserv.
-ALL students are strongly encouraged to register with DAWGlink in order have access to employment information provided through the Career Center.
-If you take a job through a lead generated by the department (including those listed on DAWGlink), you must register for course credit.
+ALL students are strongly encouraged to register with Handshake in order have access to employment information provided through the Career Center.

 After obtaining an internship, you must: